-Webpage created: February 03, 2016.
+Webpage created: February 03, 2016

-Webpage updated: June 05, 2017
+Webpage updated: June 22, 2020

-GREAT WESTERN RAILWAY COMPANY
+GREAT WESTERN RAILWAY COMPANY (IN OLD DEVONPORT)

 Keyham Station, with a small goods yard, was opened in 1900.
 The line from Devonport Station to the Royal Albert Bridge was gradually doubled and the viaducts enlarged to take the double track.
 The Saltash Suburban Service was started in 1904 and new stopping places were erected, Wingfield Villas Halt, Ford Platform and Saint Budeaux Platform.
 In 1905 Dockyard Halt and Defiance Platform were added.

 From Thursday January 1st 1948 the entire British railway network was nationalized as British Railways, of which the GWR formed the Western Region.

 Click on the following links for more information about the Engines Sheds, Goods Depots and Yards, Ground Frames, Halts, Junctions, Platforms, Sidings, Signal Boxes, Signalling, Stations, Tunnels, and Viaducts -